metricly/metricly-docs/content/integrations/microsoft-azure/azure-installation.md

 3. Select **+ New Registration** at the top.
 ![new-registration](/images/azure-installation/new-registration.png)
 4. Provide a name for the application (e.g., `CloudWisdom-Integration`).
-5. Select **Accounts in any organizational directory (Any Azure AD directory - Multitenant) and personal Microsoft accounts** for Supported Account Types.
+5. Select **Accounts in this organizational directory only (Default Directory only - Single tenant)** for Supported Account Types.
 6. Find the **Redirect URI (optional)** section.
 Select **Web** and input `https://us.cloudwisdom.virtana.com`.
 ![redirect-uri-url](/images/azure-installation/redirect-uri-url.png)
 7. Select **Register** at the bottom of the window.